elliotcmorris/openassetio-relationships-blender/README.md

 This repo is setup mostly to run the demo, although the scripts are provided outside of the blendfile in the `scripts` directory, as they may serve as some reference.
+(Not the best reference though!
+It's very rough and ready)

 You probably won't get much out of this from a text description, but luckily there is a video :  https://youtu.be/Ry1xJV906Qo